koykov/algoexpert.io/binary-tree-diameter/readme.md

 # Binary Tree Diameter

+Category: Binary Trees

+Difficulty: Medium

+## Description

 Write a function that takes in a Binary Tree and returns its diameter.
 The diameter of a binary tree is defined as the length of its longest path, even if that path doesn't pass through the root of the tree.

 A path is a collection of connected nodes in a tree, where no node is connected to more than two other nodes.
 The length of a path is the number of edges between the path's first node and its last node.

-Each `BinaryTree` node has an integer `value`, a left child `node`, and a `right` child node.
+Each `BinaryTree` node has an integer `value`, a `left` child node, and a `right` child node.
 Children nodes can either be `BinaryTree` nodes themselves or `None` / `null`.

-Sample Input
+### Sample Input
 ```
 tree =        1
             /   \